Introduction

 - For command-line access, the Linux user

-’s password is set to the same password as the administrator user.
+root’s password is set to the same password as the administrator user.

 -